zsavajji/gmap-vue/packages/documentation/docs/README.md

 ::: tip

+### v3.2.0

+From v3.2.0 when you load the Google Maps API externally, from an HTML file for example, now you can load the plugin without any load option, and you don't need to change anything from you Google Map script tag in the HTML file, in that sort of cases if the callback is not called after **1 seconds** from be initialized the plugin will be check **every 0.5 second** if the object `window.google.maps` is populated and ready to use it.

+### v3.0.0

+**We encourage to use the new way introduced from v3.2.0 and explained above**

 If you already have an script tag that loads Google Maps API and you want to use it set you callback in the `customCallback` option and our `GoogleMapsCallback` callback will execute your custom callback at the end.

  **It must attached to the `window` object**, is the only requirement.